AdobeDocs/target-dev.en/help/dev/patterns/data-collection.md

 ## 2.1: Configure data mapping {#configure}

-This step helps ensure that all the data that needs to be send to [!DNL Adobe Target] is set.
+This step helps ensure that all the data that must be sent to [!DNL Adobe Target] is set.

 +++See details